top of page

 1. What is CivicPulse?

-CivicPulse is a nonprofit organization dedicated to empowering local governments through shared insights.
-Our work involves generating knowledge of and for local governments through national surveys of local officials.
-You can learn more about us here
+CivicPulse is a nonprofit organization dedicated to empowering local and state governments through shared insights.
+Our work involves generating knowledge of and for local and state governments through national surveys of local and state officials.
+You can learn more about us here.

 2. How can I stay up to date with CivicPulse’s work?

-3. Can I get involved with CivicPulse through volunteer work, internships, or a paid position?
+3. Can I get involved with CivicPulse through a paid position, internship, or volunteer work?

 There are several ways to get involved with CivicPulse.
 We are always looking for a broad range of skills and interests that support our work.
 If you are interested in open positions, internships, or volunteer work, please inquire by sending us an email.
 If you are a local government official and want to take part in our work, you can join our survey panel